 Therefore, when correcting over-sampling, skip is adjusted to the maximum value p, which guarantees a sampling rate of at most 1/p.
 In this case, k is immediately reset to its default value of 8.
-Note that this approach solves the problem of oversampling from a large k (Fig. 4), and obviates the need to find the best k for a particular type of traffic.
+Note that this approach solves the problem of over-sampling from a large k (Fig. 5), and obviates the need to find the best k for a particular type of traffic.

 When under-sampling, skip is adjusted proportionally based on the degree of under-sampling and the available range of values.
-For example, if p = 32, then the minimum skip value is min_skip = 16.
+For example, if p = 32, then the minimum skip value is $min_skip = 16$.
 Therefore, the available range is $(p - min_skip)$.

-If under-sampling by a factor of m, then the new skip value is calculated as $skip = skip - (m - t)(p - min_skip)$, where t is the tolerance threshold.
-The under-sampling factor is moderated by the tolerance threshold first, to avoid excessive adjustment if the threshold was barely exceeded.
+If under-sampling by a factor of m, then the new skip value is calculated as $skip = skip - (m-t)(p-min_skip)$, where t is the tolerance threshold.
+The undersampling factor is moderated by the tolerance threshold to avoid excessive adjustment if the threshold is barely exceeded.

-If skip is already at the smallest allowed value when undersampling by a factor of m, then k needs to be increased.
+If skip is already at the smallest allowed value when under-sampling by a factor of m, then k needs to be increased.
 Since the range of k is much larger, increasing k proportionally causes large jumps in sampling rate, which is undesirable.
-Again, we respond slower to under-sampling than to oversampling.
+Again, we respond slower to undersampling than to over-sampling.
 Therefore, we use a slow increase in k as follows:

-$$k = k + (m - t)(256 - k)/8$$
+$$k = k + (m - t)(256 - k)/8$$ ,